klane/databall/docs/_pages/feature-selection.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.25, stratify=y)
 ```

 We should verify that the data was indeed stratified by ensuring the percentage of games won by the home team is similar in both the training and test sets.
-The mean of the labels in `y_train` and `y_test` show the home team win percentage is about 60%, the same amout that was calculated during [data exploration](data-exploration.md).
+The mean of the labels in `y_train` and `y_test` show the home team win percentage is about 60%, the same amount that was calculated during [data exploration](data-exploration.md).

 ```python